test-prof/test-prof/docs/before_all.md

 ## Usage with Isolator

-[Isolator](https://github.com/palkan/isolator) is a runtime detector of potential atomicity breaches within DB transactions (e.g. making HTTP calls or enqueueing background jobs).
+[Isolator](https://github.com/palkan/isolator) is a runtime detector of potential atomicity breaches within DB transactions (e.g. making HTTP calls or enqueuing background jobs).

 TestProf recognizes Isolator out-of-the-box and make it ignore `before_all` transactions.